B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

 \paragraph{Neural Network Training} The detailed results are shown in Table \ref{table:mnist}.
-B2Opt has three OBs that do not share weights.
-We use 1000 samples from the MINST dataset to form the training set and another 1000 samples as the test set.
-The evaluation metric is test accuracy.
-While training, the optimization objective of B2Opt is to minimize the cross-entropy loss, which is a surrogate function for the metric accuracy.
-However, the optimization goal of EAs is to maximize the accuracy on the training set.
+The evaluation metric is test accuracy on the test set.
+While training B2Opt, the optimization objective of B2Opt is to minimize the cross-entropy loss, which is a surrogate function for metric accuracy.
+However, in the testing stage, the optimization goal of B2Opt and other baselines is to maximize the accuracy of the training set.
 We select 25\%, 50\%, 75\%, and 100\% data from the training set for training, respectively, constituting surrogate problems with different fidelity levels.
+B2Opt has 3 OBs that do not share weights.
+We replaced SAC with a lightweight convolution module with the structure shown in Table \ref{tab:cnn in place of sac}.
+This substitution is made because we expect B2Opt to perform more stably during training for this task.
+The population size of B2Opt is 36, meaning its number of evaluations is $36\times4=144$.
+The maximum number of evaluations for L-SHADE and I-POP-CMA-ES is 3000, which is $3000/144\approx 21$ times that of B2Opt.
+LGA and LES have a maximum number of generations of 100, and they are evaluated $10000/144\approx 69$ times as many times as B2Opt.
 Even in this unfair case, B2Opt achieves the best results for all fidelity levels.
-Fig. \ref{fig: convergence mninst} shows the convergence of B2Opt and EA baselines for the same number of evaluations.
+Fig. \ref{fig: convergence mninst} shows the convergence curve of B2Opt, LES, LGA, and CMA-ES on this task.
 B2Opt can achieve the best solution with the least number of evaluations.